sleglaive/BayesianML/README.md

 ## Bayesian linear regression

-In the second lecture, we already discussed about linear regression (polynomial regression) and we have seen that with a standard maximum likelihood approach, we have to carefully choose the degree of the polynomial model, in order not to overfit the training data.
-In Bayesian linear regression, a prior is consider for the weights, which acts as a regularizer and prevents overfitting.
+We already discussed about linear regression (polynomial regression) in the second lecture, and we saw that with a standard maximum likelihood approach, we have to carefully choose the degree of the polynomial model in order not to overfit the training data.
+In Bayesian linear regression, a prior distribution is considered for the weights, which acts as a regularizer and prevents overfitting.
 Moreover, this Bayesian approach to linear regression naturally provides a measure of uncertainty along with the prediction.

 Material: